More Than 60 Years of Serving Our Communities

 The story of Arvest is one of commitment started by our founders, an intense dedication to focusing on the customer.
-This philosophy has remained the same during our growth from a small bank to a group of community banks able to provide a complete range of financial services.
+This philosophy has remained the same during our growth from a small bank to a community-focused regional bank able to provide a complete range of financial services.

 The Arvest story begins in Northwest Arkansas with The Bank of Bentonville, which had $3.5 million in deposits when purchased in 1961; followed in 1963 with the acquisition of an even smaller bank in the nearby town of Pea Ridge.
 In 1975, another bank was purchased in the neighboring town of Rogers, and for almost a decade afterwards these banks, each locally managed, were the entire banking network now known as Arvest.

 In 1984, the company entered an expansion phase by purchasing First National Bank of Siloam Springs.
 In 1986, it purchased McIlroy Bank & Trust in Fayetteville.
 During the next two decades, the bank expanded its presence within its home state and in neighboring states through acquisitions in Arkansas, Missouri and Oklahoma.
 By 2006, the bank was operating more than 200 branches.
 It had also adopted the name Arvest Bank for all its community banks and grown assets to more than $7 billion.